syncfusion-content/maui-docs/MAUI/DataGrid/Column-types.md

 To hide a particular column, use the `DataGridColumn.Visible` property.
 The default value of the `Visible` property is `True`.

 N> Set the `Visible` property to `False` instead of setting column width as `0` to hide a column.

-To hide column using the `Visible` property, follow the code example:

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" %}